Dealing with Narrow Nostrils: Surgical Solutions

-The most common acquired reason for narrow nostrils is a collapsed nostril.
-This presents as a stuffy nose that won’t go away, as well as, frequent crusting of the affected nostril, and recurrent nose bleeds.
-It is important to note that breathing through the affected side is also going to be compromised.
-The severity of the breathing impediment tends to increase while sleeping.
+One common acquired cause of narrow nostrils is a collapsed nostril.
+This can manifest as a persistent stuffy nose, frequent crusting in the affected nostril, and recurring nosebleeds.
+Breathing through the affected side is compromised, with the severity of the impediment often worsening during sleep.

 Considering rhinoplasty surgery?
 Information is just one click away.

-To improve the size of the narrow nostril, there is no one specific surgery but rather quite a few different ones that can help, depending on the underlying problem.
-Some of the most common surgeries that you can choose to undergo for narrow nostrils include:
+To effectively address the size of narrow nostrils, there isn’t a single specific surgery, but rather a range of options depending on the underlying problem.
+Some commonly performed surgeries for narrow nostrils include: